jeff4/bionotes.github.io/stedman.md

 *Recorded: January 13, 2017<br>
 Viewed: August 22, 2020*
 * Outline: amino acids, peptide bonds, secondary structure, protein folding, domains/motifs, mulltimers, protein families, modeling, allostery
+* Residue = particular side-chain for an amino acid
 * There are only 5 amino acids that are polar with a net electrical charge on their molecule: Lysine, Arginine, Histidine, Aspartate, and Glutamate.
 * **Histidine** is particularly interesting b/c unlike all the other amino acids, it is *either* **neutral or positively charged (aka basic pH) depending on the surrounding environment**.
 This is because histidine's [pK<sub>a</sub>](https://en.wikipedia.org/wiki/Acid_dissociation_constant#Equilibrium_constant) = ~6.5.
 See [this page](http://www.russelllab.org/aas/charged.html) for further info.
 * Main amino acids to be concerned about for this course (19:00):
 	* **Basic amino acids**: [Lysine](https://en.wikipedia.org/wiki/Lysine) (Lys, K) and [Arginine](https://en.wikipedia.org/wiki/Arginine) (Arg, R).
 Both of these are polar and charged, with a **net positive charge**.
 	* **Acidic amino acids**: Aspartic Acid ([Aspartate](https://en.wikipedia.org/wiki/Aspartic_acid), Asp, D) and Glutamic Acid ([Glutamate](https://en.wikipedia.org/wiki/Glutamic_acid), Glu, E).
 They are both polar and charged, with a **net negative charge**.
+* Protein structure.
+"Leucine zipper" creates a coiled coil.
+Note also that leucines are nonpolar sidechains (aka hydrophobic); so these leucines "hide" inthe interior of the coiled coil, away from the hydrophilic water environment.
+(36:31)
+* Domain is a separately folded subsection of a protein.
+* Structure prediction (43:00).
+Interesting principle that has been empirically determined.
+Let's say we have two different DNA sequences (a and b) that code for two different proteins (A and B).
+Assume we know the protein structure of A but not of protein B. If the DNA sequence of a and b are at least 30% the same (measured by bp or nucleotides), then there is a 99% chance that the resultant A and B proteins have the same structure!
+	* Example of Elastase compared to Chymotrypsin.
+See Figures 3-12 and 3-13 on Alberts 5e p.
+138.

 ----